Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Proposed tidy-up planning based on probabilistic generative model for spatial concept formation

 \section{Proposed tidy-up planning based on probabilistic generative model for spatial concept formation}

-In this paper, we introduce a probabilistic generative model (PGM) of spatial concept formation for learning the tidied positions of objects in a tidied environment.
-We describe the variable definition and generative process of the PGM for spatial concept formation in Section~\ref{sec:proposed_method:model}.
-Additionally, we describe the inference procedure for the parameters of the spatial concept model in Section~\ref{sec:proposed_method:learning}.
+We introduce the PGM for the spatial concept formation for learning the tidied positions of objects in a tidied environment.
+We describe the variable definition and the generative process of the PGM for spatial concept formation in Section~\ref{sec:proposed_method:model} and the inference procedure for the parameters of the spatial concept model in Section~\ref{sec:proposed_method:learning}.
 Moreover, we propose a tidy-up planning method that can efficiently estimate the order and positions of the objects to be tidied up based on the learning results of the model parameters in the PGM.
 In Section~\ref{sec:proposed_method:planning_formulation_one}, we describe the formulation of the proposed tidy-up planning.
 In Section~\ref{sec:proposed_method:planning_unknown}, we describe the method to tidy up an unknown object by human-robot speech interaction.
-Algorithm~\ref{alg:planning} shows the planning algorithm used for tidying up based on the proposed method.
+Algorithm~\ref{alg:planning} is the planning algorithm used for tidying up based on the proposed method, which is obtained as described in Section~\ref{sec:proposed_method:planning_formulation_one} and \ref{sec:proposed_method:planning_unknown}.